redox-os/website/content/news/this-month-241130.md

 Ron Williams created the [Benchmarks](https://gitlab.redox-os.org/redox-os/benchmarks) repository and recipe to store our performance data history to catch possible regressions.

+## Documentation Improvements

+- Ribbon explained the design and benefits of the Redox package management on the [Package Management](https://doc.redox-os.org/book/package-management.html) page
+- Ribbon fixed problems on the tutorial from the [From Nothing to Hello World](https://doc.redox-os.org/book/nothing-to-hello-world.html) page, please read the page again
+- Ribbon improved the documentation for accessibility

 ## Join us on Matrix Chat

 If you want to contribute, give feedback or just listen in to the conversation,